Title IX - Sexual Assault and Victim Advocacy

 act the Complainant believes was discriminatory.
 There is no time limit for making

-a report to the College; however, if the Respondent is no longer a student or employee,
+a report to the university; however, if the Respondent is no longer a student or employee,

-the College’s authority to pursue disciplinary action may be limited.
+the university’s authority to pursue disciplinary action may be limited.

 Amnesty Policy

-“The health and safety of every student at Manhattanville College is of utmost importance.
+“The health and safety of every student at Manhattanville University is of utmost

-The College recognizes that students who have been drinking and/or using drugs (whether
+importance.
+The university recognizes that students who have been drinking and/or

-such use is voluntary or involuntary) at the time that violence, including but not
+using drugs (whether such use is voluntary or involuntary) at the time that violence,

-limited to domestic violence, dating violence, stalking, or sexual assault occurs
+including but not limited to domestic violence, dating violence, stalking, or sexual

-may be hesitant to report such incidents due to fear of potential consequences for
+assault occurs may be hesitant to report such incidents due to fear of potential consequences

-their own conduct.
-The College strongly encourages students to report domestic violence,
+for their own conduct.
+The university strongly encourages students to report domestic

-dating violence, stalking, or sexual assault to College officials.
-A bystander acting
+violence, dating violence, stalking, or sexual assault to university officials.
+A

-in good faith or a reporting individual (complainant) acting in good faith that discloses
+bystander acting in good faith or a reporting individual (complainant) acting in good

-Code of Conduct action for violations of alcohol and/or drug use policies occurring
+to Manhattanville’s Code of Conduct action for violations of alcohol and/or drug use

-at or near the time of the commission of the domestic violence, dating violence, stalking,
+policies occurring at or near the time of the commission of the domestic violence,

-Nothing in this section shall be construed to limit the College’s ability to provide amnesty in additional circumstances.
+Nothing in this section shall be construed to limit the university’s ability to provide amnesty in additional circumstances.

 Education Law, Section 6442